spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-create-discounts-based-on-shipment.md

 ---
-title: HowTo - Create Discounts Based on Shipment
+title: HowTo - Create discounts based on shipment
 description: Use the guide to activate a discount rule based on a shipment carrier and add a shipment pre-check plugin to checkout.
 last_updated: Jun 16, 2021
 template: howto-guide-template